 Anyone can be affected by an addiction.
 People of all genders, races, ages, religious dogmas, and socioeconomic statuses are equally susceptible.
 There are many factors that determine if a person will become an addict, including genetics, environment, and certain developmental factors.
 As addiction takes hold, it can be nearly impossible to curb the destructive behavior without help.

 JourneyPure is here for anyone who struggles with addiction.
 We understand how difficult it can be to seek help due to feelings of isolation and helplessness.
-The compassionate staff at JourneyPure is professionally trained in empowering addicted individuals to reclaim their lives.
+The compassionate addiction treatment staff at JourneyPure is professionally trained in empowering addicted individuals to reclaim their lives.